-The throttle could be hard to operate, making it difficult to speed up or slow down when you need to.
-This could cause an accident.
+The throttle can be hard to operate, making it difficult to speed up or slow down when you need to.
+Improper throttle operation could result causing you to lose control of the ATV and be injured or cause an accident.

-Check the operation before you start the engine.
-If it does not work smoothly, check for the cause.

-Correct the problem before riding the ATV.
+Check the operation of the throttle lever before you start the vehicle.
+If it does not operate smoothly, inspect the operation.
+Correct the problem before operating the vehicle.